solide-project/web3-plugin-contracts/README.md

 console.log(name)
 ```

-You could also load both the source and contract without a Web3 instance, however you would need to set a *provider* to the contract in order to interact and invoke contract methods.
+Additionally, you have the flexibility to load both the source and contract without a Web3 instance.
+However, to interact with and invoke contract methods, it's essential to set a *provider* to the contract.

 ```ts
 import { getSource, getContract } from "web3-plugin-contract";